 - Milk allergies

 Despite popular belief, lactose intolerance is not a rare condition that only affects a small portion of the population.
 Humans (and all animals) are genetically programmed to become less lactose tolerant as they get older.
 Most people will become lactose intolerant at some point in their life.

 All milk, including human breast milk, contains the sugar lactose.
-Young humans (and other mammals) produce an enzyme called lactase that digests lactose and turns it into glucose which can be used by the body.
+Young humans (and other mammals) produce an enzyme called lactase that cleaves the disaccharide lactose into its constituent galactose and glucose molecules which can be metabolized by the body and used for fuel.
 Evolutionarily speaking, consumption of cow’s milk is a relatively new thing to humans and breast feeding would have completely stopped by age 4 or 5.